ACCESS-NRI/model-configs-template/CONTRIBUTING.md

 1. Open a PR from the `dev-*` branch of a particular configuration to the equivalent `release-*` branch
 2. QA checks will run to ensure the configuration meets criteria for a released configuration, and to ensure consistency of released configurations.
-2. Checks will also run to test if changes break reproducibility with the current major version config tag on the target branch.
+3. Checks will also run to test if changes break reproducibility with the current major version config tag on the target branch.
 For example, if you are opening a PR on the `release-1deg_jra55_iaf` branch, and the last tagged version on this branch is `release-1deg_jra55_iaf-1.2`, the checksums between the config in your PR and the checksum in the config tag are compared.
-3. A comment will be posted on the PR when this is completed, notifying you whether the checksums match (in this example meaning a minor bump to `*-1.3`), or are different (meaning a major bump to `*-2.0`).
+4. A comment will be posted on the PR when this is completed, notifying you whether the checksums match (in this example meaning a minor bump to `*-1.3`), or are different (meaning a major bump to `*-2.0`).
-4. Optionally, you can now modify your PR and get more reproducibility checks.
+5. Optionally, you can now modify your PR and get more reproducibility checks.
 Particularly in the case where bitwise reproducibility should be retained this is an opportunity to modify the configuration to enable this.
-5. Bump the version using the `!bump [major|minor]` command depending on the result of the reproducibility check.
+6. Bump the version using the `!bump [major|minor]` command depending on the result of the reproducibility check.
 Additionally, if the checksums are different, the updated checksum will be automatically committed to the PR.
 Bumping the version in some way is a requirement before the PR will be mergable.
-6. Merge the PR and
+7. Merge the PR

 ### Common Changes Required